Levi Strauss’s 3Q profits drop 4.1%

 The jeans maker posted revenue of $1.45 billion in the period.
 That compares with $1.39 billion in the year-ago period.

-In the Americas, net revenue declined 3% due to a decline in the wholesale business, offset in part by growth in its online business.
+In the Americas, net revenue fell 3% due to a decline in the wholesale business, offset in part by growth in its online business.
 Direct-to-consumer net revenues growth of 9% reflected the Levi’s brand’s strength in the region.

 The decline in wholesale primarily reflected a Dockers line revamp in the second half of 2018 and reduced shipments to the off-price chains like T.J.
 Maxx and Ross Stores in 2019.
 It also reflected the impact in 2019 of a pending acquisition of a South American distributor.
 Bergh told The Associated Press that Levi’s doesn’t produce clothing for the off-price retailers as other companies do.

 In Europe, net revenue increased 14%, while in Asia, net revenue was up 9%.